 Drink pitchers are perfect for having on hand to make drink mixes or fruit infused water.
-Don't spend $15 and up for a new pitcher, instead buy a quality glass one at your local thrift store.
+Don't spend $15 and up for a new pitcher, instead, buy a quality glass one at your local thrift store.
 Give it a good cleaning and you are ready to whip up a batch of punch, lemonade, or whatever you please.
 Or, fill it with flowers when not in use.

 8. Mini grills.

 Thrift stores and garage sales seem to always have mini grills, such as a George Foreman grill, sitting around.
 Check out your local thrift spots for these grills before buying new.
 Chances are you can snag one for a few bucks saving you some serious cash.
 Or, simply ask friends and family if they have one they no longer use.
-For awhile these were the rage, and now less people use them.
+For awhile these were the rage, and now fewer people use them.
 Your chance of snagging one for cheap is a good one.

 9. Serving pieces.